Solomon Lee Van Meter Jr.

 Solomon Lee Van Meter Jr. (April 8, 1888 - November 3, 1937) was an American inventor, famous for inventing the first successful backpack parachute.

 Early life

-Solomon Lee Van Meter Jr. was born as Joseph Atkins Van Meter in a cabin behind where his family's country residence, Shenandoah Hall, stands today (38.069369,-84.440274) on Bryan Station Pike in Fayette County, KY.
+Solomon Lee Van Meter Jr. was born as Joseph Atkins Van Meter in a cabin behind where his family's country residence, Shenandoah Hall, stands today on Bryan Station Pike in Fayette County, Kentucky.
 His parents were Solomon Lee Van Meter and Evaline Trent "Evie" Swoope.
 He was the second of five siblings, and two half-siblings.
 His name was changed to Solomon Lee Van Meter Jr. before the 1900 Census.

 His early education was at Miss Collier's Private School.
 He began tertiary education at Transylvania University, then at the University of Iowa, and finally Exeter College at Oxford University.

 Career

 In 1910, Van Meter became the inventor of the first successful backpack parachute and filed for a patent on March 27, 1911.
 On July 25, 1916, he was granted patents on "inventions for saving the lives of aviators by the use of parachutes." including the Aviatory Life Buoy, Patent # 1,192,479.
 Van Meter joined the United States Army in 1917 in the wake of World War I. He, and two other students in his class, were commissioned to First Lieutenant of the Marine Corps Aviation.
 A model of his invention was built at Wright Field in 1918.
 After its successful testing, the United States Army allowed the Irving Air Chute Company to build parachutes for government use.
 In the meantime, Van Meter was assigned to McCook Field in Dayton, Ohio, where he was sent to improve his invention.
 Lt.
 Van Meter tested his invention himself on June 14, 1926, at West Point Academy.

 Van Meter also invented the ejection seat, although was never properly credited for the invention.